-In the event of rain, it is the responsibility of the scheduled home team to conduct a timely check of field conditions and notify the CUR and the manager of the opposing team of the conditions and possible postponement of the game.
-Decisions on whether to play should be determined among this group as soon as possible to permit early notification to umpires and players.
-In addition, the EC may cancel a game if after monitoring the weather radar and forecast it is their opinion a line of storms is imminent and almost certain to cause an unplayable field.
-As soon as the parties decide a game must be postponed or cancelled for any reason, the CUR or his designee will contact the umpires and notify them of the decision.
+In the event of rain, the EC will collaborate with the vendors, managers and any source available in an effort to determine the playing conditions of a field.
+The EC may cancel a game if after monitoring the weather radar and forecast it is their opinion a line of storms is imminent and almost certain to cause an unplayable field.
+As soon as the parties decide a game must be postponed or cancelled for any reason, the CUR or his designee will contact the umpires and managers to notify them of the decision.
 Managers are responsible for notifying their players of postponements.